What Administrative Measures Do You Usually Need To Take

 7. Documentation and Record-Keeping

 Maintaining accurate records is essential for accountability and legal compliance.
 This includes contracts, meeting minutes, and incident reports.
-For example, a construction firm must document safety violations to avoid penalties.
+As an example, a construction firm must document safety violations to avoid penalties.

 Scientific Explanation: The principle of “audit trails” in data management ensures that every action can be traced back to its source.
 This is critical in industries like healthcare, where patient records must be immutable and accessible.